wp-plugins/oasis-workflow/readme.txt

 * Multiple Workflows - Allows you to create multiple workflows.
 * Copy Workflow and Copy Steps - Allows you to quickly create workflows by using the copy workflow/copy step functionality.
 * [Auto Submit](http://www.oasisworkflow.com/auto-submit-to-workflow) - Allows you to automatically submit to workflow(s) with certain conditions.
-* [Workflow Support for Published Content](http://www.oasisworkflow.com/workflow-support-for-updating-published-content) - Use workflow to edit your published content while keeping the published article online.
+* [Revise published content and add Workflow Support to revised content](http://www.oasisworkflow.com/workflow-support-for-updating-published-content) - Use workflow to edit your published content while keeping the published article online.
 * And much more..

 More details for each feature, screenshots and documentation can be found on [our website](http://www.oasisworkflow.com/).